Article

 We have also produced a document that compares the existing profiles with the proposed drafts.

-Whilst this consultation is ongoing, JEG is reviewing the feedback received to its consultation on bands 4, 5 and 6, and is working with the NHS Staff Council executive to prepare for publication of the revised profiles suites in early 2025.
+Whilst this consultation was ongoing, JEG reviewed the feedback received to its consultation on bands 4, 5 and 6, and continues working with the NHS Staff Council executive to prepare for publication of the revised profiles suites in 2025.

 Revised profile consultation - April 2024